Cap26803/SDN-Based-Real-Time-Network-Forensics-and-Anomaly-Detection-System/docs/Project_Documentation.md

 2. **Anomaly Detection**: The system must detect security anomalies such as DDoS attacks and port scans.

-3. **Automated Response**: Upon detecting an anomaly, the SDN controller should modify flow rules to block or mitigate malicious traffic.

-4. **Web Dashboard**: The system must provide a web-based dashboard that visualizes traffic data, displays alerts, and enables forensic analysis.
+3. **Web Dashboard**: The system must provide a web-based dashboard that visualizes traffic data, displays alerts, and enables forensic analysis.

-5. **API for External Integration**: The system should expose APIs to allow external systems or tools to retrieve traffic logs and anomaly alerts.

 ### 5.2 Non-Functional Requirements